5 Common misconceptions about snowshoes!

 Misconception 3: "You need a guide to go snowshoeing".

-A snowshoeing adventure doesn't necessarily have to be accompanied by an experienced guide.
-There are **apps** to **guide** you: Visorando, Camp to Camp, AltitudeRando, TraceGPS, Randogps, Rando-marche, Eskapad Rando, Openrunner and Skitour offer a variety of functions: **route** validation, availability of **GPS tracks**, user **comments**, detailed fact sheets, search tools by region or activity...
+Snowshoeing doesn't have to be accompanied by an experienced guide.
+There are applications to **guide**: Visorando, Camp to Camp, AltitudeRando, TraceGPS, Randogps, Rando-marche, Eskapad Rando, Openrunner and Skitour offer a variety of functions: validation of **itineraries**, availability of **GPS tracks**, **comments** from users, detailed fact sheets, search tools by region or activity...

-Each of these sites offers its own advantages, whether in terms of **route variety**, geographical specificity or the wealth of information provided.
+Each of these sites has its own advantages, whether for the **variety of circuits**, the geographical specificity, or the wealth of information provided.

-The other solution is simply to ask for maps of dedicated snowshoe trails in the **resort**.
-In general, there are **routes for beginners**, **intermediates** and **experts**.
+Alternatively, you can simply ask for maps of snowshoe trails at **station**.
+In general, there are **courses for beginners**, **intermediates** or **confirmed**.

 Misconception 4: "Snowshoeing is less fun than skiing".

-The belief that snowshoeing is synonymous with a **less entertaining** experience than skiing is as solid as slush in April... 🏔.
+The belief that snowshoeing is synonymous with a less entertaining **experience** that skiing is as solid as slush in April... 🏔.

-In reality, it's a **different** approach to winter, allowing a **slower**, more **detailed** **immersion** in nature.
-The pleasure lies more in **contemplation** and**exploration** of sublime landscapes, rather than pure speed.
+In reality, it's a **different** approach to winter, allowing a slower **immersion** and more **detailed** in nature.
+The pleasure lies more in **contemplation** and exploring sublime landscapes, rather than in pure speed.

-In fact, you can increase speed if you wish, just as you can when running.
-The exercise is all the more sporty if the snow is powdery, as you need to lift your legs so that the snowshoe follows your movement.
-In fact, [different types of snowshoes](<https://www.lokki.rent/media/comment-choisir-ses-raquettes-a-neige>) are available to ensure perfect flotation, even in the deepest snow.
+Incidentally, you can also increase speed if you wish, just as you can when running.
+The exercise is all the more sporty if the snow is powdery, as you need to lift your legs to ensure that the snowshoe follows your movement.
+By the way, there are [different types of snowshoes](<https://www.lokki.rent/media/comment-choisir-ses-raquettes-a-neige>), to ensure perfect flotation even in the deepest snow.

 Misconception 5: "Snowshoeing is a solitary activity".

-Of course, if you want to go all *"The Revenant"*, if you're as crazy as Leo.
-But group outings are also commonplace in the world of snowshoeing.
+Of course, if you want to go *"The Revenant"*, if you're as crazy as Léo.
+But group outings are also commonplace in the snowshoeing world.

-You can go out with friends or **strangers**.
-The discussions, the laughter and the falls create a kind of **out-of-time parenthesis**, where you reconnect with yourself, with others and with nature.
+You can head out with friends or strangers.
+Discussions, laughter and falls create a kind of **out-of-time parenthesis**, where you reconnect with yourself, with others and with nature.
 It's a great way to open your mind and your eyes to the world 🌎.

-Finally, snowshoes are for **everyone**, including the elderly and [children](<https://strapi.getlokki.com/admin/content-manager/collectionType/api::media-article.media-article/75?plugins[i18n][locale]=fr>), as they require no particular level of sport and are very ergonomic to use.
+Last but not least, snowshoes concern **everyone**, including the elderly and [children](<https://strapi.getlokki.com/admin/content-manager/collectionType/api::media-article.media-article/75?plugins[i18n][locale]=fr>), as they require no particular level of sport and are very ergonomic to use.

-A study by the [Pôle ressources national sur les sports de nature](<https://www.sportsdenature.gouv.fr/raquette-a-neige/observation/pratiquants>) carried out in 2016 already affirmed that *"snowshoeing is a mixed activity"*, made up of 51% women and popular with all age categories "30% 15-29 year olds, 40% 30-49 year olds and 30% 50-70 year olds".
+A study by [Pôle ressources national sur les sports de nature](<https://www.sportsdenature.gouv.fr/raquette-a-neige/observation/pratiquants>) carried out in 2016 already stated that *"snowshoeing is a mixed activity"*, 51% of whom are women and popular with all age groups "30% of 15-29 year olds, 40% of 30-49 year olds and 30% of 50-70 year olds".

 The king of snowshoes